ProjectPythia/pythia-foundations/foundations/conda.md

 - [pip](https://pip.pypa.io/en/stable/) is the most common method for installing Python packages, which can be used in combination with [venv](https://docs.python.org/3/library/venv.html) for creating isolated environments.
 - [pixi](https://pixi.prefix.dev/latest/) and [uv](https://docs.astral.sh/uv/) are newer options that are gaining popularity&mdash;well worth exploring for the adventurous learner!
-- {term}`Conda` is widely used for scientific computing, and this is what we recommend.
+- {term}`conda` is widely used for scientific computing, and this is what we recommend.

-A key advantage of {term}`Conda` over pip is that it manages all types of package requirements, not just Python packages.
+A key advantage of {term}`conda` over pip is that it manages all types of package requirements, not just Python packages.
 The most reliable source of up-to-date, interoperable scientific packages are found in the community-maintained `conda-forge` repository (see below).

 :::{tip} TL;DR
-We strongly recommend using {term}`Conda` to install and manage Python and all your complex project-specific software.
+We strongly recommend using {term}`conda` to install and manage Python and all your complex project-specific software.
 :::

 (installing-conda)=

-## Installing Conda
+## Installing conda

 We recommend you start by [installing](https://conda-forge.org/download/) [Miniforge](https://github.com/conda-forge/miniforge).
-This is a specific version of the {term}`Conda` package manager pre-configured to work with the `conda-forge` package repository&mdash;our recommended source for most of the packages you will need.
+This is a specific version of the {term}`conda` package manager pre-configured to work with the `conda-forge` package repository&mdash;our recommended source for most of the packages you will need.

 You can install Miniforge by following the [instructions for your machine](https://github.com/conda-forge/miniforge#install).